Children’s Books Mentor Texts to Teach Character Arc

 Home for A While by Lauren H. Kerstein, illustrated by Natalia Moore

 Sensitively and beautifully written, this is a story of a boy who gets a new foster care home and feels many feelings, including mistrust of his foster mom and the situation.
 His foster mom, Maggie, is a caring, gentle presence who accepts Calvin with so much love.
-Every bedtime, she asks if she may hug Calvin goodnight (consent!) to which Calvin answers, “Nah.”
-But he asks Maggie why she would want to hug him.
-Maggie shares Calvin’s character traits, like persistence like a beaver, that make him huggable.
-As she consistently sees him and shows him love and kindness, Calvin starts to believe he has a new home with Maggie.
-It’s a powerful story!
+Maggie helps Calvin see his positive character traits, like persistence.
+As she consistently shows him love and kindness, Calvin starts to believe he has found a home.

 Beneath the Trees: A Fine Summer by Dav